dunn5/MetricsCSV/README.md

 Locate api/v1/chart

 Open that in a new tab
-In the URL there will be a code after "https://app.mybasis.com/api/v1/chart/" and before .json This a unique identifier for your data.
+In the URL there will be a code after "https://app.mybasis.com/api/v1/chart/" and before ".json" This a unique identifier for your data.
-Be aware that as of the writing of this readme this code is all it will take for someone to access your data there are no other security measures in place.
+Be aware that as of the writing of this readme, this code is all it will take for someone to access your data there are no other security measures in place.